“In silence, clarity comes to you.”

 Influence goes far beyond words.
 A gaze, glance, smile, wink, frown, and more, the aura is way more eloquent than any voluptuous speech of a gifted orator.
 Look at the moon on a clear night, its deception mesmerises us.
 The light that is not of its own but taking from the sun’s source illuminates the night, it does not speak, yet it communicates a little secret of the universe.
 What is the meaning of quiet space?

-Recently, many books were devoted to silence.
-Authored by a famous adventurer, artists, mountain climber, monk, even women write about the power of silence.
-Some like Susan Cain analyse introversion psychologically.
+Books were devoted to silence.
+Authored by a famous adventurer, artists, a mountain climber, monk, even women write about the power of silence.
+Some, like Susan Cain, analyse introversion psychologically.
 I agree with Kenya Hara “Creative questions require no answers” writing in White.

 What you say is often not understood as you mean it.
-Psychology studied our individual biases vehemently advising that often you are better off keeping your mouth shut.
-It took me three decades to apply this wisdom at least sparingly into my usually eloquent encounters – I speak even with trees (some scientists like Peter Wohlleben justify my ramblings in their best-selling books), the birds (don’t you talk to dogs?) and with my own mind – a big talker, sure.
-Sometimes, they answer, but do not call me mad for I am an artist.
+Your own lens does not see the same way as most others.
+Psychology studied our individual biases, and vehemently advising that often you are better off keeping your mouth shut.
+It took me three decades to apply this wisdom at least sparingly into my usually eloquent encounters – I speak even with trees (some scientists like Peter Wohlleben justify my ramblings in their best-selling books), the birds (don’t you talk to dogs?) and with my own mind – a big talker, sure she needs a tape over her mouth, you may think.
+Sometimes, they answer me, we communicate — the trees, birds and me.
+Do not call me mad for I am an artist with boundless imagination.
+Salvador Dali and other surrealists went well beyond my fantasies.
 And, what a great excuse, I like to think.